fivethirtyeight/data/presidential-campaign-trail/README.md

-### Presidential campaign trail data
+# Presidential Campaign Trail

-The raw data behind the story [The Last 10 Weeks Of 2016 Campaign Stops In One Handy Gif](http://fivethirtyeight.com/features/the-last-10-weeks-of-2016-campaign-stops-in-one-handy-gif/)
+This folder contains data behind the story [The Last 10 Weeks Of 2016 Campaign Stops In One Handy Gif](http://fivethirtyeight.com/features/the-last-10-weeks-of-2016-campaign-stops-in-one-handy-gif/).

 Header | Definition
 ---|---------